Liguria, Italy

 Don’t under any circumstances day trip it.
 It will all end up a blur of logistics, railway stations, pastel colours and perhaps a souvenir.

 The towns empty out from late afternoon onwards as the hordes leave, the shadows lengthen, and the first aperitif beckons.
-The warm orange glow of the buildings matches that of your sundowner.
+The warm orange glow of the buildings matches your sundowner.
 With a golden hour that unforgettable, who needs a souvenir?

 It’s actually rather tricky to find a room here, let alone one you'd relish staying in.
 I'm afraid many hotels or apartments just look a bit tired and soulless.
 But in this place it’s outside that really matters.
 I always say a balcony is delightful, but here it’s downright essential.